Autism first signs: a checklist for primary school age children

 尽早寻求自闭症评估的一些好处包括:

-- Your child (and you) may get the help and support you might need earlier.
+- Your child (and you) may receive the help and support you might need or desire earlier.

-- Your child’s school and teaching staff may have a better understanding of your child’s needs – allowing them to support them more effectively.
+- Your child’s kindy or school, and teaching staff, may have a better understanding of your child’s strengths and needs – allowing them to support them more effectively.

-- Your child may have a greater sense of self-worth if they understand themselves better.
+- Your child may have a greater sense of self-identify if they understand themselves better.

-- Your child may have increased confidence knowing they are part of a larger group of kids with autism!
+- Your child may have increased confidence knowing they are part of a larger group of children on the autism spectrum.

 Seeking an assessment